Whole grain oat and cocoa cookies: The perfect recipe for a healthy and delicious snack

 Steps

-In a large mixing bowl, first add the egg and then the peanut oil.
+In a large mixing bowl, add first the egg and then the peanut oil.

 Start kneading with your hands directly in the bowl.